Un1xG0d/OpenTreat-legacy/README.md

 ### Configure secrets for Apache
 Due to account restrictions and permission errors with the `www-data` user, we need to run the `broadcast_webcam.py` script as user `pi`.
 Instead of hardcoding the Pi's password into the project's source code, we can set an environment variable that reads from the file `/var/www/secrets/pipw`.

 ```
 sudo mkdir /var/www/secrets/
 sudo chown pi:root /var/www/secrets/
 echo "PI_PW=<pi-user-account-password>" > /var/www/secrets/pipw
 ```

+> Remember to replace `<pi-user-account-password>` with the password you set for `pi` when initially configuring your Raspberry Pi.

 ## Video stream app
 The video streaming app is built with Javascript using NodeJS, Express, WebRTC, and Socket.IO.
 The webapp is hosted in Heroku and allows a user to login and view the video stream being broadcasted from the Pi's webcam.